deepin-community/scons/README-SF.rst

 Building Packages
 =================

-We use SCons (version 3.1.2 or later) to build its own packages.
+We use SCons to build its own packages.
 If you already have an appropriate version of SCons installed on your system, you can build everything by simply running it::